top of page

 Á Landinu

 In Icelandic, the term “á landinu” literally means “on the land”.
-As a foreigner who is drawn to Iceland’s landscape, people and culture I sense a hidden subtext behind the term.
-I once heard an Icelander at the airport use it to ask if a friend had landed; were they “on the land”?
-At that moment I perceived a subtle allusion to "on the land of Iceland"; the birthplace of every Icelander; the homeland.
+As a foreigner drawn to Iceland’s landscape, people, and culture I sense a hidden subtext behind the term.
+I once heard an Icelander at the airport use the phrase to ask if a friend had landed; were they “on the land”?
+At that moment I perceived a subtle allusion to specifically "on the land of Iceland"; the birthplace of every Icelander.
 For me this suggested that the Icelandic language itself reveals an almost preconscious connection between the land and Icelandic identity.
+This project explores what it means to be “on Iceland” rather than just “in Iceland”

-I have purposely not focused on the dramatic beauty of waterfalls, volcanoes or glaciers, but rather on the more banal and incidental details, like a cleft in the hillside or bleached white branches on the black sand which are specific to Iceland but easily overlooked.
-I also search for examples of human infrastructure that contrast with the rugged landscape, such as the clean lines of geothermal pipes or the bold use of color on gas stations and disintegrating old buildings.
-Some of these structures show a distinct resourcefulness and respect for a pristine and unique natural world, while others have been weathered and defeated by an unforgiving climate.
-I see these scenes as metaphors for the identity and spirit of the Icelandic people who have a deep reverence for, but also defiance against, the terrifying but sublime bleakness of the misty moss-covered lava fields in a land of ice.
+I have purposely avoided the dramatic beauty of waterfalls and idyllic pastures, instead searching for incidental details of nature and human infrastructure that symbolically reflect the unique Icelandic experience of the land.
+Clean lines of geothermal pipes against a bare slope of rock and snow.
+Stairs on a rugged volcanic hillside rising up to a drab gray sky.
+The bold use of color on gas stations and rooftops contrasting with graffiti on disintegrating old buildings.
+Some of these structures show a distinct resourcefulness and respect for the pristine and natural world, while others have been weathered and defeated by an unforgiving climate.
+I see these scenes as metaphors for the identity and spirit of the Icelandic people who have a deep reverence for, but also defiance against, the terrifying but sublime bleakness of the misty moss-covered lava fields.

 © 2025 Dave Hebb | photography, video and installation